BRAIN-Aalto/brain-aalto.github.io/src/index.md

 # Welcome to the BRAIN Lab webpage

 In the *Bidirectional Research in AI and Neuroscience* Lab (BRAIN), we seek to understand how both humans and artificial systems treat visual scenes, with a particular attention to cases where humans are more robust than AI.
-For this, we adopt an interdisciplinary approach comprising:
+We adopt an interdisciplinary approach comprising:

 1. experiments in neuroscience and cognitive science,
 2. the development of mathematical theories of deep and recurrent networks,